dachcom-digital/pimcore-lucene-search/docs/90_Frontend_Implementation.md

 4. Done.
 Now try to search something without hitting return.

-> Don't forget to start your crawler before testing the autocompleter.
+> Don't forget to start your crawler before testing the auto-completer.